rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - The YANG Patch format {{RFC8072}} is no longer used for on-change subscriptions.

+- Configured subscriptions with multiple receivers must use the same encoding for all receivers.

 ## Changed Functionality

 This section documents behavior that exists in both YANG Push and YANG Push Lite, but the behavior differs between the two:

 - All YANG Push Lite notifications messages use {{I-D.draft-ietf-netconf-notif-envelope}} rather than {{RFC5277}} used by YANG Push {{RFC8641}}.

+- There is a lot more alignment in data model, behavior, and state machined in YANG Push Lite, aiming to minimize differences.

 - Changes to handling receivers: